rust-lang/book/nostarch/chapter06.md

 route(IpAddrKind::V6);
 ```

-Enums have more tricks up their sleeves, too.
-Thinking more about our IP
+Using enums has even more advantages.
+Thinking more about our IP address type,
-address type, at the moment we don’t have a way to store the actual *data* of
+at the moment we don’t have a way to store the actual IP address *data*; we
-the IP address; we only know what *kind* it is.
-Given that you just learned
+only know what *kind* it is.
+Given that you just learned about structs in
-about structs, you might tackle this problem as in Listing 6-1:
+Chapter 5, you might tackle this problem as shown in Listing 6-1:

 ```rust
 enum IpAddrKind {